Michael Hahn: Term as governor

 In 1864, with almost all of Louisiana under federal occupation, General Nathaniel P. Banks, the Union Military Commander of the Department of the Gulf (responsible, among other things, for civil order in occupied Louisiana), called state elections and convened a constitutional convention.
 Benjamin Franklin Flanders and Thomas Jefferson Durant, prominent Unionists, opposed the moderate plan called for by General Banks.
 Hahn purchased a pro-slavery newspaper, the New Orleans True Delta, and used it to promote moderate Unionism supporting Banks' plan, including emancipation of slaves.
-Hahn ran for Governor for the Free-State Party and won the election with 54% or 11,411 votes.
+Hahn ran for governor with the Free-State Party and won the election with 54% or 11,411 votes.
 J. Q. A. Fellows, a conservative Democrat, received 26% or 2,996 votes; and Benjamin Franklin Flanders, the radical Republican, received 20% or 2,232 votes.

 Hahn was elected as the first German-born governor of an American state.
 He is also claimed as the first ethnic Jewish governor in the United States; by then he was worshipping as an Episcopalian.

-On March 4, 1864, Hahn was inaugurated as Governor of Union-held Louisiana in an elaborate ceremony paid for by General Banks.
+On March 4, 1864, Hahn was inaugurated as governor of Union-held Louisiana in an elaborate ceremony paid for by General Banks.
 As governor, Hahn supported universal education.

 In his term, Hahn tried to gain suffrage for freedmen and previously free people of color, but it was too early.
 He approved the state's ratification of the 15th Amendment.
 Hahn's administration made serious attempts to ensure enfranchisement of black Louisianans, laid the foundation for a public school system for blacks, and began an aborted Reconstruction in Louisiana.
 Governor Hahn played a leading role in the state constitutional convention of 1864, but he was opposed by Major General Stephen A. Hurlbut, who replaced Banks as commander of the Department of the Gulf.
 General Hurlburt refused to recognize the state civil government of Hahn.

 Hahn resigned as governor in March 1865, and was elected by the state legislature to the U.S. Senate in 1865.
 However, Radical Republicans did not seat him, as they believed the state had more work to do before being allowed to rejoin the Union.

 Lieutenant Governor James Madison Wells succeeded Hahn as governor after his resignation.